IFPRI (Value chains)

 Leveraging value chains to improve nutrition: collaborative learning initiative on methods and metrics for improving the identification, design and evaluation of interventions

-PI: Aulo Gelli
+PI: Aulo Gelli, IFPRI

-Partners: Jason Donovan (ICRAF), Mutinta Hambayi, Susanna Sandstorm, Nancy Aburto, David Ryckembusch (all World Food Programme), Noora Aberman, Summer Allen (both IFPRI)
+Mutinta Hambayi, Susanna Sandstorm, Nancy Aburto, David Ryckembusch (all World Food Programme)

-Duration: 28 months
+Duration: 28 months (from 1 September 2015)

-Countries of research: Malawi
+Country of research: Malawi

-Summary of project:
+Summary of the project:

-Emerging evidence on the nutrition double burden suggests income growth alone cannot solve the problem of malnutrition and may in fact create problems linked to overweight and obesity.
+Emerging evidence on the nutrition double burden suggests that income growth alone cannot solve the problem of malnutrition and may in fact create problems linked to overweight and obesity.
 The challenge from the nutrition perspective is how to sustainably improve diets, as well as other health related behaviours, across different low-income populations.

 In nutrition debates there is growing interest in the capacity of the private sector to contribute to improved nutrition outcomes.
 Discussions have incorporated thinking around value chain frameworks, which emerged in the late 1990s to help development agencies design interventions that responded to the needs of the private sector and contributed to development.

 This project aims to operationalise and validate a multidisciplinary framework, including methods and metrics, to support the identification, design and evaluation of interventions in value chains for nutritious foods and improve the sustainability and effectiveness of the World Food Programme (WFP) programmes in Malawi.

 The proposed activities will bring together nutrition and agricultural marketing experts alongside policy and programme stakeholders to address the following objectives:

-• Refine a multidisciplinary framework linking value chains to nutrition outcomes and apply it to WFP’s operations in Malawi.
+- Refine a multidisciplinary framework linking value chains to nutrition outcomes and apply it to WFP’s operations in Malawi.

 - Develop and validate new theory-based methods and metrics to support the identification, design and evaluation of interventions that link value chains to nutrition.

-• Consolidate the evidence and validate research priorities from a multidisciplinary perspective, laying the foundation for prospective impact evaluations and subsequent meta-analyses in this emerging field.
+- Consolidate the evidence and validate research priorities from a multidisciplinary perspective, laying the foundation for prospective impact evaluations and subsequent meta-analyses in this emerging field.